Jeremy Kendle: Southern Districts Spartans (2024)

 In June 2024, Kendle joined the Southern Districts Spartans of the NBL1 North.
 He appeared in two games for the Spartans during the 2024 season.

 3x3 career

 In 2018, Kendle made his 3-on-3 basketball debut in the NBL 3×3 Pro Hustle Tour, where his team won both tournaments.
 In 2019, he made his return to the Pro Hustle Tour in the hopes of qualifying to represent the United States in 3-on-3 at the 2020 Tokyo Olympics.
 He helped his team win two of the three stops.
 In May 2019, Kendle tore his ACL playing in a 3x3 tournament in Penang, Malaysia.

 Coaching career

-In November 2019, Kendle was appointed player/coach of the South West Metro Pirates for the 2020 NBL1 North season.
-However, due to the COVID-19 pandemic, the NBL1 season was cancelled.
+In November 2019, Kendle was appointed player/coach of the South West Metro Pirates of the NBL1 North for the 2020 season.
+However, due to the COVID-19 pandemic, the 2020 NBL1 season was cancelled.
 He later coached the Pirates' Men's Division 1 team in the 2020 Queensland State League (QSL).